Kevin Boyce: Franklin County Board of Commissioners

 In the March 15, 2016 Democratic primary election, Boyce defeated incumbent Paula Brooks in her bid for re-election to the Franklin County Board of Commissioners, receiving 58% of the vote to Brooks' 42%.
 In an unusual move, the Franklin County Democratic Party endorsed Boyce rather than the incumbent Brooks, in part as a consequence of Brooks' support for county sheriff Zach Scott in his failed effort to oppose Andy Ginther, who received the party's endorsement for mayor of Columbus in the preceding general election.
 Scott was also defeated in the March 2016 primary election in his effort to continue as county sheriff.
 Boyce then defeated his Republican opponent Terry Boyd in the November, 2016 general election.

 On November 3, 2020, Boyce defeated his Republican challenger Andrew Littler to earn a 2nd term on the Franklin County, Ohio Board of Commissioners.
-He currently serves as President of the Franklin County Board of Commissioners.
+In the 2024 general election, Boyce ran unopposed for this 3rd term as a commissioner and was reelected.